CamelBak eddy Review

 Our Analysis and Test Results

-The 25 fluid ounce Eddy, with its plastic body, cap, and unique silicone bite valve and straw, rings up at $15.
+The one-liter Eddy, with its plastic body, cap, and unique silicone bite valve and straw, rings up at $16.
 Bite on the straw suck, and drink is the process.
 The bottle is a good size for everyday use and light workouts.
 It also proved durable and lightweight.
 However, it delivers water too slowly to satisfy us during moderate to heavy exercise, and we did not enjoy the rubbery flavor it added to the taste of water.
 Read on for an in-depth look at how the eddy performed across each metric.

 Ease of Use

 This contender features a four-piece bottle, consisting of a plastic body, cap, straw, and a silicone big bite valve.
 The body is narrow enough to fit into most cup holders, and its straw permits one-handed drinking without tilting one's head; most useful while driving and cycling.
 It's also won't spill and the loop on the cap is strong enough to trust.